DefinetlyNotAI/Logicytics/README.md

 The v4 core uses only the Python standard library.
 A collector may later declare its own dependency and capability requirements.

+Collectors reach Windows through `logicytics.platform_adapters`: guarded process execution covers PowerShell, WMI/CIM, WMIC, and command tools; dedicated adapters cover registry reads, host filesystem discovery and staging, socket access, and Win32 library loading.
+Privilege and UAC inspection remains in the application environment boundary.
+Core collectors may use these mockable service seams and `logicytics.contracts`, but cannot import orchestration services or bypass the artifact writer for publication.

 ## Commands

 Run these from the repository root: